JTDean123/deepSNV/README.md

 # deepSNV
 Single nucleotide variant calling in NGS with deep learning

-deepSNV is a deep learning frame
+deepSNV is a deep learning framework for calling SNVs in NGS data.